-The Alice Gallery this month opens Portrait as Narrative and Narrative as Portrait, an exhibit featuring three Utah artists, though visitors would be forgiven if they mistook it for the work of four.
-Exhibiting artist Rebecca Pletsch makes her impact felt in two distinct mediums, painterly oils and photographic collages.
+The Alice Gallery opens Portrait as Narrative and Narrative as Portrait this month, an exhibit featuring three Utah artists, though visitors would be forgiven if they mistook it for the work of four.
+Rebecca Pletsch makes her impact felt in two distinct mediums, painterly oils and photographic collages.
 Full of opposing tensions – contradiction and agreement, aggression and harmony, rejection and embrace – the works nevertheless manage to galvanize into cohesive wholes.
 Her emotive paintings and narrative collages unearth tremendous meanderings of meaning, where the world of truth and the immensity and nature of reality are introduced as one and the same.
-This is thanks to the efforts of a very contemplative oeuvre that takes existentialism for a test drive and opens many doors that leaves the viewer bedazzled and amazed by the possibilities of existence.
+This is thanks to the efforts of a very contemplative oeuvre that takes existentialism for a test drive and opens many doors, leaving the viewer bedazzled and amazed by the possibilities of existence.

 Pletsch’s paintings are monochromatic, purposely stripped of one of painting’s more emotive qualities: color; yet they are expressive of tense emotional moments.
 These moments are revealed, in lush forms, but not explicated.
 In “Melancholy,” an angel painted in Baroque swirls places her left hand on her right bosom as if communing with her own soul.
 This might be seen as the aftermath of an experience like the one we witness in Bernini’s very baroque “the Ecstasy of Saint Teresa,” where the nun is pierced by the “pure love of God,” recoiling into her own being upon an intense experience of extravagant emotion.
 Ostensibly, this angel too has experienced something very powerful.
 She seems as if in an exhausted state, gathering an immensity of emotion into her core to find a calm and a peace.
 Yet this is all surmise, as we are left to write upon it our own narrative.